 Will it be painful?

+It may be several weeks before you feel the benefit of the operation.
 Following the operation, it is important that you take your pain medication regularly to keep the pain under control.
-This will help you to be able to do the exercises that the physiotherapist will provide you.
-You will be discharged from the ward with medication appropriate to your needs.
-You will be given one week’s supply.
-If you need further medication please book an appointment with your GP
+This will help you to do the exercises that the physiotherapist will provide you.

-The amount of pain you experience will vary from patient to patient, therefore take the amount of pain relief you need.
-This can be discussed with your GP if needed.
+The amount of pain varies from patient to patient, therefore take the amount of pain relief you need.

 Do I need to wear a sling?

 You will need to wear a sling for up to 4 weeks initially post-surgery.
-This is to protect the repair that you have had done in the initial phase of healing.
+This is to protect the repair in the initial phase of healing.
 It is also for your comfort.
 The sling needs to be worn all of the time, except for washing, dressing and doing your physiotherapy exercise.

-Sleeping- Keep your sling on when you are sleeping until you are advised to remove it.
+Sleeping- Keep your sling on when you are sleeping until we advise to remove it.
 For the first few weeks- you may find it more comfortable to sleep on your back initially, with a pillow under your operated arm for support.
 This will support your arm so that it doesn’t fall backwards.
 You may also find it more comfortable to sleep in a semi-sitting position.
-Your Physiotherapist will discuss this with you.

 When can I go home from hospital?